 Soncino Society Publications

-Digitizing All Publications of the Soncino Society of Friends of the Jewish Book
+Digitization of All Publications of the Soncino Society of Friends of the Jewish Book

 Our library is the only institution in the world that owns a complete set of Soncino Society publications.
 In addition, our archives contain a large collection of documents that, like the publications, were acquired from the estate of Herrmann Meyer, the society’s founder.

-We have received support for the project from the Service Center for Digitization Berlin (digiS) as part of its funding program to digitize cultural heritage objects from Berlin.
+We received support for the project from the Service Center for Digitization Berlin (digiS) as part of its funding program to digitize cultural heritage objects from Berlin.